this-is-really/TwitchDropSentry/README.md

 This is a command-line tool designed to automatically watch Twitch streams and claim Time-Based Drops for a selected game.

-It runs in the background, finds eligible streams, simulates watch time by sending the necessary $\text{GQL}$ events, and automatically claims drops as they become available.
+It runs in the background, finds eligible streams, simulates watch time by sending the necessary **GQL** events, and automatically claims drops as they become available.

 ### How it Works